 Often our work is co-created with communities, outside traditional theatre spaces, and we have performed in workhouses, empty shops, in Victorian factories and along canals.
 Often our work is informed by ideas and research from philosophy, psychology and politics, and two of our core team members are also social scientists.
 How we approach each new piece – where it might take place, its form, and potential collaborators – is always informed by the themes and questions posed by the project.

 The Bare Project works with a broad range of artists and communities, and with each project our numbers swell.
 We prioritise collaborations with artists based in the North- particularly South Yorkshire.
-The core team, who define and create almost all our work, are: director Malaika Cunningham, producer and community arts practitioner Linda Bloomfield, writer Joseph Houlders, and sound designer Lee Affen.
+The core team, who define and create almost all our work, are: director Malaika Cunningham, writer Joseph Houlders, and sound designer Lee Affen.
 Find out more about them and our Associate Artists at the bottom of this page.